frankybone/flappybone/README.md

 <p>
 The application is written in HTML and CSS, for the graphics, while in Javascript for the logic. <br>
-  This project includes several external libraries, that are:
+  This project includes three external libraries, that are:

   <ol>
 	<li>ml5.js</li>